Public Law & Legal Theory

 This Article considers the implications of these findings for theories of emergency governance, arguing that the conventional theories are based on one particular type of crisis—a national security crisis—and therefore their insights are ill-suited to other kinds of emergencies, such as a pandemic.
 It develops a typology of crises and conceptualizes how different kinds of emergencies require different modes of crisis governance.
 Specifically, in crises like a pandemic—in which information is dispersed, the crisis is slow-moving, and local governments are needed to implement the crisis response—the executive is structurally more bound than in national security crises.
 This Article further defends the role of institutional checks and balances during emergencies, arguing that they are likely to produce more legitimate and reasoned responses than the executive acting alone.
 This is especially important in situations in which it is not clear what the optimal response is, and for which different societies may have legitimate differences over how to balance protective measures against civil liberties.
 For many crises, then, emergency governance should be Madisonian, not Schmittian.

-Ginsburg, Tom and Versteeg, Mila, "The Bound Executive: Emergency Powers During the Pandemic" (2020).
-Public Law and Legal Theory Working Papers.
-759.
+Tom Ginsburg & Mila Versteeg, "The Bound Executive: Emergency Powers During the Pandemic", Public Law and Legal Theory Working Paper Series, No. 747 (2020).